lanl/spiner/ports-of-call/README.md

 parentheses access.
 Could be a Kokkos view or something that is not portable

+## Contributors

+`ports-of-call` was primarily developed by Chad Meyer, in collaboration with
+- Jonah Miller
+- Daniel Holladay
+- Josh Dolence

 ## Copyright

 © (or copyright) 2019-2021.
 Triad National Security, LLC.
 All rights